Performing the Prophet’s Hajj: A Practical Guide for Bangladeshi Pilgrims

 They repeated the Talbiyah with their exit for Mina.
 The Prophet (peace be upon him) and his companions spent the rest of the day and the night at Mina, observing the Dhuhr, Asr, Maghrib, Isha, and Fajr prayers during their stay there.

-4. The day of Arafah (Yawm al-Arafah- 9th of Dhul Hijjah)
+The day of Arafah (9th of Dhul Hijjah)

 After performing Fajr at Mina, the Prophet (peace be upon him) asked everyone to remain in their places and glorify almighty Allah with the following words: ‘Allahu Akbar, Allahu Akbar, La ilaha illallah, wallahu Akbar, Allahu Akbar wa lillahil Hamd.’.
 He uttered these words after each prayer until Asr of the last day of Tashreeq.
 He stayed a little longer until the sun had risen before proceeding to Arafat.

-During the journey to Arafat, some companions continued to raise their voices in pronouncing the Talbiyah while others pronounced Takbir.
-No objection was made from the Prophet (peace be upon him) as to what was said.
+During the journey to Arafat, some companions continued to raise their voices in pronouncing the Talbiyah, while others pronounced the Takbir.
+No objection was made by the Prophet (peace be upon him) as to what was said.

 When the Prophet (peace be upon him) reached Nimrah, an area just before Arafat, he addressed his companions with a powerful nasiha.
 This speech is now known as Khutbat al-Wida (Arabic: خطبة الوداع; “The Farewell Sermon”).